-When I was hired at Move Minneapolis this past September, I was thrilled to begin bike commuting to 9th and Nicollet.
+When I was hired at Move Minneapolis in September 2021, I was thrilled to begin bike commuting to 9th and Nicollet.
 Despite my biking experience, I soon learned that biking downtown is a different beast than other parts of the city.
 I found myself feeling like a newbie bike commuter as I navigated to the Young-Quinlan building the first weeks of my new job.
 If you are considering leaving your car in the garage for your journey downtown to fight climate change, reduce your stress, avoid rising gas prices, or get some exercise, now is a wonderful time to explore the city center by bike.

 I’ve been biking around Minneapolis for over 10 years and consider myself pretty experienced.
 I’ve biked to work on the U of M campus, to weddings, funerals, and job interviews.
 I’ve even biked to the veterinarian, cat in tow in a backpack style pet carrier (believe it or not, kitty liked the bike ride much better than riding in the car).

 I’d been mostly off my bike since COVID-19 added me to the throngs of full-time remote workers in March 2020.
 In the past, I’d almost exclusively ridden into downtown from either Northeast Minneapolis or the Marcy-Holmes neighborhood.
 Now I’d be coming from the Southeast since moving to the Hiawatha neighborhood.
 That meant I had a lot to learn about biking to and around downtown.

 From my apartment, I have identified two main route options to get into downtown, each of which includes separated trails : West River Parkway or the Hiawatha LRT Trail.
 West River Parkway is simple: Parkway to Portland Avenue to 9th Street, so I chose this route for my first ride.